djey47/cool-updown-nxt/api/README.md

 ## Processing details: diagnostics

+Diagnostics processor stores the N-1 results in a `previous` field for the devo=ice specific context, and updates current results.

-Here are the diagnostics that are currently processed:
+Here are the diagnostics that are actually processed:

 ### Ping